kcallaghan1/travellog/README.md

 If there are any issues accessing the database check the documentation on Xerial/JDBC. https://github.com/xerial/sqlite-jdbc

-If you're running into an issue where they can't find the JDBC class, you simply have to go to this link: https://github.com/xerial/sqlite-jdbc/releases and download the "sqlite-jdbc-3.32.3.2.jar".
-Once you have this jar library file you need to add it to your project through your IDE's method of adding jar files.
+If you're running into an issue where they can't find the JDBC class, you simply have to find the "sqlite-jdbc-3.32.3.2.jar" in the root repositry of the Git.
+Once you have this jar library file you need to add it to your project's working library through your IDE's method of adding jar files.

 If you receive a "SQLite Database is Locked" error, it's because you haven't closed your last connection to the database before creating a new one. db.close()